-WSO2 Enterprise Integrator(WSO2 EI) uses the HAPI parser to provide HL7 support, which currently does not support HL7v3.
+WSO2 ESB uses the HAPI parser to provide HL7 support, which currently does not support HL7v3.

 Installing the HL7 feature

-The HL7 transport is available as an installable feature in WSO2 Enterprise Service Bus (WSO2 ESB).
+The HL7 transport is available as a feature in WSO2 Enterprise Service Bus (WSO2 ESB).
 For instructions on installing the HL7 feature, see Installing the Axis2 transport HL7 feature.